stevegreghatch/Networking-Foundations/Data Link/README.md

 ### Trunking
   * used to extend a VLAN infrastructure past a single switch
-  * allows the VLAN information to be prepended to the switched frame as it traverses the switches
+  * allows the VLAN information to be prepended to the switched frame as it traverses switches

 #### Protocols
 ##### Inter-Switch Link (ISL)